BlauGroup/RNMC/paper.md

 Simulations using `LGMC` can include a lattice region and a homogeneous solution region which can interact *via* interfacial reactions.
 Electrochemcial reactions can be treated using Marcus theory[@marcus1965theory] or Butler-Volmer kinetics.[@newman2021electrochemical]

 We have already used the `GMC` module in a number of prior works in applications related to Li-ion and Mg-ion batteries.[@spotte2022toward; @barter2023predictive; @spotte2023chemical] We note that these simulations included tens of millions of reactions, demonstrating that `RNMC` is able to scale to large and complex reaction networks.
+In addition, we have used `NPMC` to perform Bayesian optimization of upconverting nanoparticles.[@xia2023accelerating]

 # Acknowledgements